-All emergency response actions are governed by the following protocols:

-- Initial Assessment of the event to determine response actions; - Life Safety of individuals is to be assured immediately; - Protection of Property by limiting and controlling the extent of the event; - Population Welfare of persons in need of shelter and care; and - Recovery to normal operations as soon as feasible
+All emergency response actions are governed by the following protocols: Initial Assessment of the event to determine response actions; Life Safety of individuals is to be assured immediately; Protection of Property by limiting and controlling the extent of the event; Population Welfare of persons in need of shelter and care; and Recovery to normal operations as soon as feasible

-The Crisis Management Team membership includes senior representatives of the Academy Senior Administration, Facilities Management, Safety and Security, Residential Life, Academic Affairs, Student Life, Human Resources, Information Technology, Health Services, and Public Affairs.
-The team is activated on all major incidents and any other incident as required.
+The Crisis Management Team membership includes senior representatives of the Academy Senior Administration, Facilities Management, Safety and Security, Residential Life, Academic Affairs, Student Life, Human Resources, Information Technology, and, if applicable, Health and Counseling Services.
+The team is activated for all major incidents and any other incident as required.
 MMA is committed to sharing with the Castine Community any information that may impact normal routines.
 The Castine Town Manager is included in the Omnilert notifications.